Itelmens: Cossack conquest

 Steller cites anecdotal evidence of several Russian forays into Kamchatka prior to the arrival of Vladimir Atlasov.
 Atlasov began his conquest of Kamchatka by sending Luka Morozko on reconnaissance foray in 1695, and embarked himself a year later with 120 men, half of whom were Yukakghir auxiliaries, to gather tribute and to annex the region for the crown.
 Leaving from Anadyrsk bay on the backs of reindeer, they explored much of the western coast and crossed the mountains to the east to subdue the population there.
 By mid July 1696, he had reached the Kamchatka River, at which point he divided his party in two, one band returning westward and the other remaining on the eastern coast.
 At this point the Yukaghir auxiliaries rebelled, killing six Russians and wounding six.
 A band of Koryaks additionally absconded with Atlasov's itinerant reindeer herd, but were chased down by the Russians and killed to one man.

 At the head of the Kamchatka River, they first encountered several heavily fortified Itelmen settlements.
 Here they were initially greeted cordially by the natives, and received tribute without contest.
 They proceeded to sack a rival Itelmen village upriver, cementing the alliance with the Itelmens.
 The first Cossack settlement in the area was Bolsheretsk, founded in 1703 by Atlasov, although Steller notes that it was already a prominent village at the arrival of “that wind-bag Atlasov.”

-The Itelmens he found there were in possession of a captive Japanese merchant's clerk, who had been part of an expedition that was shipwrecked and overtaken by Itelmens upon arrival at the Kamchatka River.
-Atlasov, who initially assumed the prisoner to be a Hindu from India, resulting in confusion over the word "Hondo" or Tokyo, had him sent to Moscow where Peter the Great had him establish a Japanese-language school.
+The Itelmens he found there had captured a Japanese merchant's clerk named Dembei, who had been part of an expedition that was shipwrecked and overtaken by Itelmens upon arrival at the Kamchatka River.
+Atlasov, who initially assumed the prisoner to be a Hindu from India, resulting from confusion over the word "Hondo" or Tokyo, had him sent to Moscow where Peter the Great had him establish a Japanese-language school.